cakephp/docs/en/appendices/2-2-migration-guide.rst

 Datasources
 ===========

-- Dbo datasources now supports real transactions.
+- Dbo datasources now supports real nested transactions.
 If you get some problem in your application related with that, disable it using ``ConnectionManager::getDataSource('default')->nestedTransaction = false;``

 Testing